 For most of our lives, retirement is this thing that always lives in tomorrow.
-That can make it difficult to think about and plan for our retirement in immediate and actionable ways.
+That can make it difficult to think about and plan for our future in immediate and actionable ways.
 Even if you have a plan in place, sticking to it closely or feeling an urgency to get yourself back on track may be challenging, simply because the destination seems so far away.
-If you’re ready to start preparing for retirement, in the early stages of your journey, or have been on a path to retirement for a long while now, it might be helpful to think about retirement in more tangible, relatable terms.
+If you’re ready to start preparing in the early stages of your journey, or have been on a path to retirement for a long while now, it might be helpful to think about retirement in more tangible, relatable terms.

 I like to think about retirement like planning for a vacation.